realworldocaml/book/en/12c-sexprs.md

 # Data Serialization with S-Expressions

-Data serialization, _i.e._ converting data to and from a sequence of bytes that's suitable for writing to desk or sending across the network, is an important and common programming task.
-Sometimes you need to match someone else's data format (such as XML), and other times you just want to quickly dump some values to disk and read them back later.
+Data serialization, _i.e._ converting data to and from a sequence of bytes that's suitable for writing to disk or sending across the network, is an important and common programming task.
+Sometimes you need to match someone else's data format (such as XML), sometimes you need a highly efficient format, and sometimes you just want something that is easy for humans to read and edit.
 To this end, OCaml comes with several techniques for data serialization depending on what your problem is.

-We'll start by considering the question of how to serialize data in a human-readable and editable format when you're not constrained to using a particular third-party format.
+We'll start by considering the question of how to serialize data in a human-readable and editable form when you're not constrained to using a particular third-party format.
 Core's solution to this problem is to use s-expressions

-S-expressions are nested paranthetical strings whose atomic values are strings.
-They were first popularized by the Lisp programming language in the 1960s, and have remained a simple way to encode data structures since then.
+S-expressions are nested paranthetical expressions whose atomic values are strings.
+They were first popularized by the Lisp programming language in the 1960s, and have remained one of the simplest and most effective ways to encode structured data.
 An example s-expression might look like this:

 ```scheme
 (this (is an) (s expression))
 ```

-The corresponding OCaml type for an s-expression is quite simple:
+The OCaml type of an s-expression is quite simple:

 ```ocaml
 module Sexp : sig